maartenvana/docker-for-it-rockstar-developers/Progress.md

 ## 9. Using Docker Compose
 - NOT Completed
 - Time: ??

 - Simple wordpress done
-- Need to create a own one
+- Need to create a own one (development environment -> startup dependencies)
 - Demo overrides of compose files

 ## 10. Integration Testing